- Martha Steward

 “First, think.
 Second, dream.
 Third, believe.
 And finally, dare.”

 Walter Elias Disney, an entrepreneur of many talents, was the pioneer of the American animation industry.
 The founder of Disney died in 1966 but is forever known as the creator of one of the most iconic cartoon characters, Mickey Mouse.
 Plus he holds the record for most conquered Academy Awards, with a total of 22 wins.

-Walt Disney was fascinated by trains.
+One crazy story about Walt Disney has to do with his fascination of trains.
 He loved trains so much that he even set one up in his office and backyard.
 It was a way for him to relieve stress.
 He would dress up in a train engineer outfit to give visitors rides in his 7 ¼ inch gauge rideable railroad in California.